Speed, strength and patience.

 1 additional silver medal and 5 bronze medals in Junior Championships

 Best results, year by year

-I injured my back (got a slip disc) just before the 2002 season.
-I managed to compete some despite the injury that summer but afterwards I had to spend the entire year doing rehab, and that shows in the results from 2003…
+I injured my back (got a slipped disc) just before the 2002 season.
+I managed to do a few competitions despite the injury that summer but afterward I had to spend the entire year doing rehab, and that shows in the results from 2003…